charliebidgood/CyTrack/README.md

 To run as an accessible server you can use a service like https://render.com/ or https://www.heroku.com/ or run internally on your network.

+Quick note: CyTrack is a personal side project which I built in my own time with my own resources, and isn't connected to my employer in any way.
+Just sharing something I found useful and thought others in the community might too!

+Important: this tool is not designed for sensitive or proprietary data.
+Before using it, please check your own institution's data policies.
+If your data is sensitive, regulated, or commercially confidential, please do not use CyTrack until you've confirmed it's appropriate to do so.

 ## Requirements